arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

     arangorestore --server.username backup --server.database newdb --create-database true --input-directory "dump"

+In contrast to the above calls, when working with multiple databases using `--all-databases true` the parameter `--server.database mydb` must not be specified:

+    arangorestore --server.username backup --all-databases true --create-database true --input-directory "dump-multiple"

 _arangorestore_ will print out its progress while running, and will end with a line showing some aggregate statistics: